Your GM just asked how many bookings came from Meta this month.

 For Google Search ads on your brand name: low CPC, high conversion, strong ROAS.

-For Meta Ads creating the awareness that drives brand searches?
-Looks like wasted money.
+For Meta Ads creating the awareness that drives brand searches, the investment can initially appear unjustified.

 Real example: